Discovery Overview

 Discovery Coverage

-- Discovered vs expected
+- Discovered versus expected device counts

 - Blind spots analysis